 If you’re not familiar with football or are just a casual fan, you may not be aware that Oregon runs an unusual type of offense that spreads the field and runs plays at a high rate of speed (about 15 seconds between plays).
 The idea is to wear out the defense, and force them into making a mistake.
-For the viewer, it’s incredibly enjoyable to watch because there’s no down time when Oregon has the ball—in normal game situations they immediately line up and snap the ball, and they often score within a minute or two of taking possession.
+For the viewer, it’s incredibly enjoyable to watch because there’s no down time when Oregon has the ball.
+In normal game situations they immediately line up and snap the ball, often scoring within a minute or two of taking possession.
 They also tend to be more aggressive on 4th downs since keeping the ball is so useful to their strategy.

 My goal above isn’t to glorify the Oregon offense (although it is awesome, and I’m clearly a fan).
-Instead, what interests me most is what we can learn from the collision between the thinking behind this offense and conventional wisdom in football.
+What interests me most is what we can learn from the collision between the thinking behind this offense and conventional wisdom in football.
 While the principles behind this offense are gaining hold in college and even the NFL, given its rampant success, why isn’t it emulated more widely?

 Traditional offensive thinking in football often revolves around ball control and time of possession.
 In other words, grind out the yards and hold the ball for as long as possible, because the other team can’t score when they don’t have the ball (well, barring a turnover return for a TD, which is rare).
 Combine that smashmouth offensive philosophy with a tough defense, and the result is an old-style coach’s dream: slow, methodical, and brutal.
-In recent years, rule changes have made it easier to score, and so offensive numbers are up, but even as offenses have become more productive there have been limited changes in how coaches think about standard parts of the game such as the play clock, punts, and kickoffs.
+In recent years, rule changes have made it easier to score, and so offensive numbers are up.
+But even as offenses have become more productive, there have been limited changes in how coaches think about standard parts of the game, such as the play clock, punts, and kickoffs.

-Like football, the LSAT has evolved slowly over the years, and you should make sure you are using the most modern, up-to-date approaches possible.
-It’s why we update our materials regularly, and also why you have to be careful with things you read on the internet—make sure you get your information from a source you trust, and evaluate how it fits into your approach.
-And, if you are uncertain, ask questions!
+Like football, the LSAT has evolved slowly over the years.
+You should make sure you are using the most modern, up-to-date approaches possible.
+It’s why we update our materials regularly.
+It’s also why you have to be careful with the things you read on the internet.
+Make sure you get your information from a source you trust.
+And evaluate how it fits into your approach.
+If you are uncertain, ask questions!
 A good LSAT system will have an explanation for everything it does.